 Reports will append an (S) label to all cloud descriptions to inform you that Cloud Smoothing is in force at that location and the listed cloud layers may therefore differ from what is displayed in the simulator.
-Cloud Smoothing can be inhibited at the specified Destination site (Weather's Smoothing and Stabilisation dialog option).

 The Local Area Weather Report conditions are the target meteorological conditions for your current 16km square weather cell.
 Even though the targets are assigned to weather cells, they are in fact assigned to single points within the simulator.
 In flight, the defined point for the weather cell can be over 10 miles away from your aircraft's current position.
 Furthermore the target weather will naturally spill over into adjacent cells, hence the weather you see out of the cockpit may match more closely with the weather assigned to an adjacent cell and not the reported cell.
 Please keep this point in mind when using the Local Area Weather Report whilst airborne.